prometheus-community/ipmi_exporter/docs/metrics.md

      power consumption metrics (see below) will not be available
    - `bmc`: collects BMC details.
 If it fails, BMC info metrics (see below) will not be available
+   - `bmc-watchdog`: collects status of the watchdog.
+If it fails, BMC watchdog metrics (see below) will not be available
    - `chassis`: collects the current chassis power state (on/off).
 If it fails, the chassis power state metric (see below) will not be available
    - `sel`: collects system event log (SEL) details.
 If it fails, SEL metrics